Asymptotic behaviour of the noisy voter model density process: Torus and Cycle - Proof of Proposition

 The CAB process is similar to the dual process except time is sped-up, we only observe the movement of four particles, and the two stubborn vertices considered in the dual process are glued together into a single cemetery state $\Delta$.
 To see this, note that if we consider the dual process, then when a particle $Y(z)$ coalesces with one of the other three particles, say $Y(x)$, then $Y(z)$ follows the trajectory of $Y(x)$ (this does not change the distribution of the dual process but allows us to ignore all particles different from $Y(x),Y(y),Y(u)$ and $Y(v)$).
 As a result probabilities of statements involving orders of meetings/absorption times are identical in both processes.

-For a CAB process $({\bf X}_t)_{t\in\mathds{N}_0}=(X_t,U_t,V_t,Y_t)_{t\in\mathds{N}_0}$, we use $\tau^A$ to denote the absorption time into $\Delta$ of particle $A\in\{X,U,V,Y\}$, $M^{A,B}$ to denote meeting time of particles $A,B\in\{X,U,V,Y\}$ and $\tau:=\min\{\tau^X,\tau^U,\tau^V,\tau^Y,M^{X,U},M^{V,Y}\}$.
+For a CAB process $({\bf X}_t)_{t\in\mathbb{N}_0}=(X_t,U_t,V_t,Y_t)_{t\in\mathbb{N}_0}$, we use $\tau^A$ to denote the absorption time into $\Delta$ of particle $A\in\{X,U,V,Y\}$, $M^{A,B}$ to denote meeting time of particles $A,B\in\{X,U,V,Y\}$ and $\tau:=\min\{\tau^X,\tau^U,\tau^V,\tau^Y,M^{X,U},M^{V,Y}\}$.
 We also use $\Prob^{CAB}_{\bf x}$ to denote probability with respect to the CAB process when the four particle start from ${\bf x} \in C_n^4$.
 Additionally, for $a,b\in C_n$ we define $d(a,b)$ to be the clockwise distance from $a$ to $b$ and say that $(x_1,x_2,x_3,x_4)\in(C_n)_4$ is \emph{clockwise-oriented} if and only if for $i\in\{1,2\}$ and $j\notin\{i,i+1\}$, $d(x_i,x_{i+1})<d(x_i,x_j)$.

 We present a refinement of Proposition~\ref{P:martmethod} to be used for the cycle, presented in terms of a CAB process.
 This provides us with the probabilities we need to control to bound the covariance term.
-Recall the function $h$ defined in \eqref{eq:hasCov}. \begin{corollary}[Cycle covariance] Let ${\bf x}=(x,u,v,y)\in (C_n)_4$ be clockwise-oriented and distinct with $x\sim u$, $v\sim y$ and $d(y,x)\ge d(u,v)$.
+Recall the function $h$ defined in \eqref{eq:hasCov}. \begin{corollary}[Cycle covariance] Let ${\bf x}=(x,u,v,y)\in (C_n)_4$ be clockwise-oriented.
 Let $({\bf X}_t)_{t\ge0}=(X_t,U_t,V_t,Y_t)_{t\ge0}$ be a CAB process initialised from $(x,u,v,y)$.
 Then

 \end{corollary} \begin{proof} Proposition~\ref{P:martmethod} gives a bound on $h_0(u,v,x,y)$ in terms of the dual process, the probabilities in this bound being identical to probabilities for the CAB process, as already remarked.
 Further, due to the structure of the cycle, and the clockwise orientation of ${\bf x}$, certain probabilities are zero (those involving $T_1=M^{x,v}$ or $T_1=M^{u,y}$).
 The remaining probabilities can be easily bounded to give the claimed result. \end{proof} We control the probabilities in Corollary~\ref{C:cyclecov} using the following two propositions. \begin{proposition} Let ${\bf x}=(x,u,v,y)\in (C_n)_4$ be clockwise-oriented and distinct with $x\sim u$, $v\sim y$ and $d:=d(y,x)\ge d(u,v)$.
 Let $({\bf X}_t)_{t\ge0}=(X_t,U_t,V_t,Y_t)_{t\ge0}$ be a CAB process initialised from $(x,u,v,y)$.
 Then there exists a universal constant $C>0$ such that for any $p\in(0,1)$ and $n\ge 8$,